btrettin/shell/myshell/README.md

 Download the Zip file.
 Unzip the code

-To compile the code, cd into the shell directory and run the command below
+To compile the code, cd into the myshell directory and run the command below

 make